-Graphic illustration of Black woman buying toothpaste with the phrase "Americans buy over 14 million gallons of toothpaste annually."
+Graphic illustration of Black woman buying toothpaste

 Cheap Vs. Expensive Toothpaste